Akashyap26/AkashPortfolio/README.md

 <a href="https://github.com/Akashyap26/BrestCancerDetection"> BrestCancer Classification Model<a>

 *In this study, my task is to classify tumors into malignant (cancerous) or benign (non-cancerous) using features obtained from several cell images.Features are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
 They describe characteristics of the cell nuclei present in the image.*

+ <a href="https://github.com/Akashyap26/INSAID-Fraud-detection-model-Decision-Tree-"> INSAID - Fraud Detection Model with Decision Tree<a>

+  *This repository contains code for a fraud detection model using a decision tree algorithm.
+The model is trained on a dataset of transactions and uses features such as transaction amount, location, and time to predict whether a transaction is fraudulent or not.*

 ## Skills
 - Data Structures and Algorithms